 Have you ever wanted to make a homemade Green Bean Casserole for your holiday feast, but lacked a straightforward, easy recipe?
 Here’s a beautiful, simple recipe for a lighter version of this Thanksgiving favorite.
 It may be healthier than the traditional style casserole, but it’s just as creamy, delicious, and easy to make!
-Be sure to add this sweet potato casserole with oatmeal cookie crust to this year’s feast as well!
+Be sure to add this sweet potato casserole with oatmeal cookie crust or this one-pan roasted broccoli to this year’s feast as well!

 Homemade Green Bean Casserole